 Together Doug Scheiding and his wife, Jennifer Talley, make up the Rogue Cookers Competition BBQ team.
 Doug and Jennifer cook exclusively on Traeger Pellet Grills.
 Head Country rubs and sauces have been a part of the Rogue Cookers arsenal since day one of their work as competitive cookers.
 Rogue Cookers won the Houston Rodeo World Championship (HLSR) in 2015, a 2nd and 4th Place in Brisket at the San Antonio Rodeo, and first place in Cook’s Choice Category at the Jack Daniel’s International Invitational, all using Head Country sauces, seasonings, and marinade.
 Doug is a Traeger BBQ Pro, a Head Country Brand Ambassador, and the Texas Embedded Correspondent to The BBQ Central Show.

 These ribs are fall-off-the-bone good.
 We have received numerous awards for our ribs, including finals at the Houston Rodeo World Championship (HLSR) and numerous top-10 finishes.
 Pick St. Louis rib racks that are between 3.5 to 4 lbs each in individual packages, deep red in color and preferably with thin striations of fat on the top – not big chunks.

-5. Place the loosely wrapped ribs in the grill with the thicker side towards the back.
-Let cook for another 2.5 hours at 250 degrees.
+Place the loosely wrapped ribs in the grill, with the thicker side toward the back of the grill (or toward the heat source).
+Let the ribs cook for another 2.5 hours at 250 degrees F.

 Remove the ribs from the grill and open the foil wrapping on each rack.
 Pour a light coat of glaze on top of the ribs and spread lightly with a basting brush.
 Place the ribs back on the grill for 5 minutes at 250 degrees F.